FBerding/aifeducation/README.md

 Studio</figcaption>
 </figure>

-*AI for Education - Studio* allows users to easily develop, train, apply, document, and analyse AI models without any coding skills.
+*AI for Education – Studio* allows users to develop, train, apply, document and analyse AI models with ease, even without coding skills.
 See the corresponding vignette for more details: [02 Using the graphical user interface Aifeducation - Studio](https://fberding.github.io/aifeducation/articles/gui_aife_studio.html).

 ## Sustainability

-Training AI models consumes time and energy.
-To help researchers estimate the ecological impact of their work, a sustainability tracker is implemented.
-It is based on the python library ‘codecarbon’ by Courty et al. (2023).
-This tracker allows to estimate the energy consumption for CPUs, GPUs and RAM during training and derives a value for CO2 emission.
+Training AI models is time-consuming and energy-intensive.
+To help researchers estimate the ecological impact of their work, a sustainability tracker has been implemented.
+It is based on the Python library ‘codecarbon’ by Courty et al. (2023).
+The tracker estimates energy consumption for CPUs, GPUs, and RAM during training, and calculates CO₂ emissions.
 This value is based on the energy mix in the country where the computer is located.

 ## PyTorch as Machine Learning Framework

-The core machine learning framework of this package is ‘PyTorch’, providing a broad support of graphical devices to accelerate computations, access to new and unique model architectures, and a high compatibility of models across different versions of this machine learning framework.
+The core machine learning framework of this package is PyTorch, which provides broad support for graphics processing units (GPUs) to accelerate computations, access to new and unique model architectures, and high compatibility of models across different versions of the framework.

 ## Model Life Cycle

-Research requires reproducibility and traceability.
-Thus, starting with version 1.0.0 of this package, it has top priority to ensure that already trained models work with future versions of this package.
+Reproducibility is essential for research.
+Therefore, ensuring that models that have already been trained work with future versions of this package is a top priority from version 1.0.0 onwards.

 ## Classification Tasks